bparanj/crystal/security/linux/user-space.md

 1. **Memory Segregation**:
    - **User Space**: Contains all the application code, libraries, and user-level processes.
 It’s isolated from the kernel to protect the system from accidental or malicious interference.
-   - **Kernel Space**: Contains the core operating system code, including device drivers, system calls, and interrupt handling.
+   - **Kernel Space**: Contains the core operating system code,  device drivers, system calls, and interrupt handling.
 It has unrestricted access to all hardware and memory.

 2. **Process Management**:
    - **User Processes**: All user applications, such as web browsers, text editors, and games, run in user space.
 Each user process operates in its own address space, providing isolation and protection.